sampetchey/poetryinmotion/README.md

 ### Responsiveness

 The website has been built with a mobile-first approach and is highly responsive.
-The layout of poem cards changes over four different screen sizes, using the Materialize grid system
+The layout of poem cards changes over four different screen sizes, using the Materialize grid system.

 <br/>